Hypothesis testing for varying coefficient models in tail index regression: Testing for structure of the coefficient function

 where the intercept term $\theta_0(t)$ was not considered.
-The kernel function is the Epanechnikov kernel, and the tuning parameters are selected in the same manner as in the first model setting.
-Table 2 shows the calculated MSE and RR for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=200, 500, 1000$.
-The accuracy of the estimator and test statistic improves as $n$ increases, with no significant deterioration compared to the first model setting with $p=3$, indicating that the proposed model can avoid the curse of dimensionality, even if the dimension $p$ is large.
-Figure 1 shows the estimation results.
-The two dotted lines are plots of the 5th and 95th largest estimates of the $M=100$ estimates at each point $t\in[0,1]$.
-The average estimates (dashed line) resemble true values (solid line).
+The kernel function was the Epanechnikov kernel, and the tuning parameters were selected in the same manner as in the first model setting.
+Table \ref{tab2} shows the calculated MSEs and empirical probabilities of error for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=200, 500, 1000$.
+The accuracy of the estimator and test statistic improved as $n$ increased, with no significant deterioration compared to the first model setting with $p=3$, indicating that the proposed model can avoid the curse of dimensionality even when the dimension $p$ is large.
+Figure \ref{fig1} shows the results of the estimation.
+The two dotted lines are plots of the 5th and 95th largest estimates of the $M=100$ estimates at each point $t\in[0, 1]$.
+The average estimates (dashed line) resembled the true value (solid line).

-In the third model setting, we set $p=2$ and $q=2$ and defined the coefficient functions $\theta_j(\cdot), j=0,1,2$ as
+In the third model setting, we set $p=2$ and $q=2$ and defined the coefficient functions $\theta_j(\cdot),\ j=0, 1, 2$ as

-We employ the Epanechnikov type kernel function as follows:
+We employed the kernel function of the Epanechnikov type as follows:

-and set the pre-determined sample fraction to $n_0/n=0.2$ in $D=50$-fold cross-validation.
-Table 3 shows the calculated MSE and RR for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=1000, 3000$.
-As with the first and second settings, the accuracy of the estimator and test statistic improves as $n$ increases.
+The tuning parameters were selected in the same manner as in the first model setting.
+Table \ref{tab3} shows the calculated MSEs and empirical probabilities of error for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=3000, 5000$.
+As with the first and second settings, the accuracy of the estimator and test statistic improved as $n$ increased.

+We note that Tables \ref{tab1}-\ref{tab3} show the results of the hypothesis tests when the tuning parameters are automatically selected based on each dataset.
+As a result, the empirical probability of the Type I error tended to be smaller than the given significance level $\alpha=0.05$ in many settings, and thus the results seem to be conservative.
+However, although ad hoc selection of the tuning parameters will yield more reasonable results about the Type I error, such tuning parameters cannot be determined in real data analysis.

+In this study, we used the plug-in test, but the bootstrap method may also be useful for testing.
+However, as described in de Haan and Zhou (2022), it is known that bootstrap methods do not always work efficiently in the context of extreme value theory.
+In addition, the effectiveness of bootstrapping in extreme value theory has only been partially revealed.
+Thus, at the present stage, the bootstrap test in our model is posited as future research.